 Source: Palm Springs by Cody Board on Unsplash

 Journey to the desert oasis of Palm Springs, City of California.
 Located at the base of San Jacinto Mountains, this city is the ancestral home of the Cahuilla Indians.
 Its streets invite you to explore its boutique shops, art gallery and museums while strolling amidst palm trees under the warm sun.
 Enjoy the warm colours saturated by the calming desert light and discover a laidback destination unlike other American cities.

 Source: NYC by Andre Benz on Unsplash

 The Big Apple needs no introduction.
 Broadway, the Empire State Building, Statue of Liberty, Rockefeller Center, Chinatown, Wall Street – New York City is literally the epicentre of the arts, architectural metropolitan, shopping haven and dining galore.
 Each attraction visit will feel like an encounter with a celebrity.
 Fall in love with the art deco skyscrapers and get drawn in by its energy, creativity and diverse people that keeps pulling people back to it.

 You may still be thinking, how on earth are these places affordable.
 Well, they can be when you have the choice of selecting where you want to go and what you want to do according to your budget and interest.
-Cosmos and Cosmos Lite puts your budget in your hands by giving you options for you to pick from and to customise your tour.
-For easier budgeting, you can prepay.
+Cosmos puts your budget in your hands by giving you options for you to pick from and to customise your tour.
 Of course, Cosmos doesn’t skimp on the essentials for ease, comfort and discovery and includes accommodation and transportation.
 Cosmos offers escorted tours to these ten locations and more.

-For more on Cosmos and Cosmos Lite, click here.
+For more on Cosmos guided packages, click here.